 Underscores.
 SPARK permits single underscores in identifiers and they are significant.
 Thus, BigDog and Big_Dog are different identifiers and the language system and strong type checking will ensure appropriate and correct usage.
 Multiple underscores (which might be confused with a single underscore), leading underscores, and trailing underscores are forbidden.

-Periods.
+Periods (that is punctuation stops).
 Periods in SPARK denote substructures and hence are meaningful.

 Singular/plural forms.
 SPARK permits the use of identifiers which differ solely in this manner such as Item and Items.
 The programmer may create plural and singular forms to identify single items or collections, and the language system and strong type checking will ensure appropriate and correct usage.